-The provision for corporate income tax in Mainland China is based on the statutory rate of 25% of the assessable profits as determined in accordance with the PRC Corporate Income Tax Law which was approved and became effective on January 1, 2008.
+The provision for corporate income tax in Mainland China is based on the statutory rate of 25% of the assessable profits as determined in accordance with the PRC Corporate Income Tax Law, which was approved and became effective on January 1, 2008.

-Pursuant to the relevant regulations on extension for expiries of unused tax losses of High and New Technology Enterprises and Small and Medium-sized Technological Enterprises issued in August 2018, the accumulated tax losses which did not expire from 2018 will have expiries extending from 5 years to 10 years from then on.
-Adlai Hangzhou was qualified as the High and New Technology Enterprise from year 2016 to year 2018.
-In addition, Adlai Hangzhou was qualified as Small and Medium-sized Technological Enterprise in year 2019.
+Pursuant to the relevant regulations on extension for expiries of unused tax losses of High and New Technology Enterprises and Small and Medium-sized Technological Enterprises issued in August 2018, the accumulated tax losses that did not expire from 2018 will have expiries extending from 5 years to 10 years from then on.
+Adlai Hangzhou qualified as a High and New Technology Enterprise during the years 2022-2024.